 I am dating this Gran Premio to 1976 based on the 531 construction and frame detailing, fork crown casting and the 1976 date stamp on the inside arms of the original three spoke GS crankset.
-A word of caution here, it is becoming increasingly difficult to find vintage bikes with their original parts so do not rely on this alone to date a vintage bike particularly if it comes with a high price tag.
-Moving on, this Legnano could also have come to market in 1977 as often the dated Campagnolo components were a year in arrears or standing inventory in the hands of the bicycle manufacturers.
-Unfortunately the locknuts on the second generation GS hubs were not date stamped by Campagnolo which would have helped confirm the gap a little more.
+A word of caution here, it is becoming increasingly difficult to find vintage bikes with their original parts so do not rely on components alone to date a vintage bike (particularly if it comes with a high price tag).

 And here’s the spec in detail . . .